unipv-larl/llms-ag/README.md

 Each of the datasets is balanced for part-of-speech (PoS), thus cointaining 10 nouns, 10 verbs, 10 adjectives and 10 adverbs.

+**Fine-tuning data**

+The fine-tuning data in json format is divided into training data (80%) and validation data (20%).
+The data consists in sets of synonyms automatically collected from back-translation dictionaries of Ancient Greek.

+**Fine-tuning script**

+The Python script used for fine-tuning Mistral-Nemo on the fine-tuning data collected is available in this repository.
+The code relies on a GPU node to run.

 **Contact**

 For questions or collaboration, feel free to open an issue or contact: